-Art, New Media, Electronics, Visual Studies, Visual Culture, Cinema, French Cinema, Postcolonial Studies, Gender Studies, Translation
+Art, Visual Studies, Visual Culture, New Media, Electronics, Post-Internet Culture, Posthumanism, Anthropocene Studies, Sustainability, Postcolonial Studies, Gender Studies, Translation

 This body of work originated in Massachusetts as I was preparing for my Artist Residency at De Liceiras 18 in Porto, Portugal.
 At the time, I was trying to figure out what the city and Portuguese landscape would look like.
 The Internet did not allow me to teleport, but it was a convenient tool to anticipate, construct mental projections and plan for my trip.
 Nevertheless, while technology expands our sense of control over our environment and the global world, are we losing some of the surprises, discoveries, mystery and fears that used to constitute the core of traveling before GPS forever changed our relationship to space and time?